Purchases through our links may earn us a commission.

 The Core i9-9900K from Intel is still an extremely powerful gaming processor.
 While it isn’t at the top of the list of best CPUs for gaming anymore, the 9900K has enough power to offer high performance in years to come, no matter which game you throw at it.
 If you own a different gaming CPU, check out our graphics cards section to find a ton of GPU buying guides.

-Today, we’ve picked the best graphics cards for the 9900K for various usage scenarios.
-You have the best GPUs for 4K gaming, for 1440p gaming whether at 60fps or higher or for building a gaming build based on a Mini-ITX case.
-You have the best graphics card for esports titles but also AAA games.
-You have something for every 9900K owner and their gaming preferences.
-Let’s begin.
+Scroll below and see the best GPU for i9-9900K for various usage scenarios.
+We have the best GPUs for 4K gaming, for 1440p gaming whether at 60fps or higher, or for building an SFF gaming build.
+We’ve also included the best graphics card for esports titles.

-As everyone knows already the RTX 2080Ti is the best overall GPU to pair with the 9900K.
+As everyone already knows the RTX 2080Ti is the best overall GPU for the 9900K.
 This card is a beast and can push three-digit performance at 1440p in most games as well as stable 60fps with all settings maxed at 4K.